RaduAlexandru/utils/README.md

 If you have an older version of CMake (<3.14) you can also add the utilities as a git submodule:

     git submodule add https://github.com/RaduAlexandru/utils.git extern/utils
-and compiling and linking in your CMakeLists.txt:
+and adding to your CMakeLists.txt:

     add_subdirectory (utils)
     include_directories(extern/utils/include)